Financial Interest and Syndication Rules: Impact

 The fin-syn rules changed the power relationships between networks and television producers, who often had to agree to exorbitant profit participation in order to have their shows aired.
 Some argue the rules brought about a golden era of independent television production by companies such as MTM Enterprises (The Mary Tyler Moore Show) and Norman Lear's Tandem Productions (All in the Family).
 Others argue the rules made the work of independent television production companies much more difficult because smaller companies could never afford the deficit financing required unless they received network assistance.
 The rules also led to the destruction of numerous older television tapes in the 1970s; what could not be sold or given away to an independent syndicator was thrown out or recycled to recover silver content.

-Controversial from the very beginning, the fin-syn rules were relaxed slightly during the 1980s, before being abolished altogether in April 1993 so US networks could better compete against global competitors like MCA and Columbia Pictures, by then owned by Japanese companies (Matsushita Electric and Sony respectively).
+Controversial from the very beginning, the fin-syn rules were relaxed slightly during the 1980s.
+They were abolished altogether in April 1993 so US networks could better compete against global competitors like MCA and Columbia Pictures, which were by then owned by the Japanese companies Matsushita Electric and Sony respectively.
 Other changes in the television industry, such as the rise of the Fox network and cable television, also influenced the repeal.

 The repeal of fin-syn made newer broadcast networks such as UPN and The WB financially interesting for their highly vertically integrated parent media conglomerates Paramount Pictures (Viacom) and Time Warner, respectively.

 On average, the number of shows that have been broadcast during prime time by the three main networks (CBS, NBC and ABC) per season has ranged between 63 and 75 shows between the 1987-88 and 2001-02 seasons.
 In the 1987-88 season, out of a total of 66 primetime shows that were broadcast, there were no such shows in which the network was either a producer or a co-producer.
-This number rose steadily to the point that during the 1992-93 season, there were about six shows out of a total of 67 shows produced or co-produced by the network; however as a result of the repeal of the fin-syn rules, this figure jumped to 11 the following year, while the total number of shows was barely 73.
+This number rose steadily to the point that, during the 1992-93 season, there were about six shows out of a total of 67 shows produced or co-produced by the network; however as a result of the repeal of the fin-syn rules, this figure jumped to 11 the following year, while the total number of shows was barely 73.
 For the 2001-02 season, this figure rose to 20 shows that were network produced – a change from 0%, to 9%, to 15% and from there to 20% – over two decades.

 Today, each of the four major networks has an affiliated syndication company: